 - Only one database server is needed with only one copy of the database (lower resource requirements).

 - Web farms must be configured (and licensed) in order for caches to be invalidated properly in all environments.

 - Database conflicts can occur when multiple developers are editing the same objects resulting in lost data/changes.

 - This can be mitigated by using check in/out (locking) and versioning features for objects and content.

 - Database references to local files can be out of sync.
-For example, a new web part added to the home page that hasn't been promoted to all environments yet would cause errors for environments that don't have the web part yet.
+For example, a new MVC widget added to the home page that hasn't been promoted to all environments yet would cause errors for environments that don't have the code for the widget yet.

 Using source control

 Regardless of the approach you take, you should use some form of source control to keep track of changes in the project and facilitate automated builds and even deployments.